Biliator/Primitive-Music-Player/README.md

 ## 🛠️ Prerequisites

 This app is very old.
 It is recommended to test it with jdk-15 and beloved.
-Although I upgraded this app in 2024, originally it was created in 2017, so it might not work on every device.
+It was created in 2017, so it might not work on every device.
 It had a problem with detecting MP3 files.

 ## ⚖️ License